taoso/geohash/README.md

 ## Getting Started

 ### Install
-You may install the Slim Framework with Composer (recommended) or manually.
+You may install GeoHash with Composer (recommended) or manually.

 Just add 'geo/geohash' to your composer.json and run `composer install`.